Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Experiments

 \subsection{Results}

-\textbf{The BNN+LV joint posterior prefers models that do not explain the observed data well.} In Figure \ref{fig:map-pathology}, we compare the ground truth function and the function learned via an MAP estimate over $W, Z$.
-We show that in comparison to the true parameters $W^\text{true}, Z^\text{true}$, the MAP-inferred parameters $W^\text{MAP}, Z^\text{MAP}$ are (1) scored \emph{significantly} higher under the log-posterior, (2) have $Z^\text{MAP}$ that violate our modeling assumptions (Section \ref{sec:local-optima}), and (3) have $W^\text{MAP}$ that generalize poorly and mis-estimates aleatoric uncertainty.
+\paragraph{The BNN+LV joint posterior prefers models that do not explain the observed data well.} In Figure \ref{fig:map-pathology}, we compare the ground-truth function and the function learned via the MAP estimate over $W, Z$.
+We show that in comparison to the true parameters $W^\text{true}, Z^\text{true}$, the MAP-inferred parameters $W^\text{MAP}, Z^\text{MAP}$ are (1) scored \emph{significantly} higher under the log-posterior, (2) have $Z^\text{MAP}$ that violate our modeling assumptions (Section \ref{sec:assumption-violation}), and (3) have $W^\text{MAP}$ that generalize poorly and misestimates aleatoric uncertainty.

-\textbf{NCAI better satisfies generative modeling assumptions than Mean-Field BBB.} As shown in Tables \ref{table:synth_metrics} and \ref{table:real_metrics1}, across all synthetic and real data sets, NCAI learns models for which $z$ and $x$ are significantly less dependent under the posterior than those learned via mean-field BBB, thereby satisfying assumption 1.
-As shown in Tables \ref{table:synth_metrics2} and \ref{table:real_metrics2}, across all synthetic and real data sets, NCAI learns models for which the aggregated posterior better matches the prior, thereby satisfying assumption 2.
-Furthermore, on synthetic data Figure \ref{fig:1d-qualitative} confirms qualitatively from scatter plots of variational posterior mean of $z$ vs. $x$ that NCAI better satisfies modeling assumptions.
+\paragraph{NCAI better satisfies generative modeling assumptions than mean-field VI.} As shown in Tables \ref{table:synth_metrics} and \ref{table:real_metrics1}, across all synthetic and real data-sets, NCAI learns posterior predictives for which $z$ and $x$ are significantly less dependent under the posterior than those learned via mean-field VI, thereby satisfying assumption 1.
+As shown in Tables \ref{table:synth_metrics2} and \ref{table:real_metrics2}, across all synthetic and real data-sets, NCAI learns posterior predictives for which the aggregated posterior better matches the prior, thereby satisfying assumption 2.
+Furthermore, on synthetic data, Figure \ref{fig:1d-qualitative} confirms qualitatively from scatter plots of variational posterior mean of $z$ vs. $x$ that NCAI better satisfies modeling assumptions.
 Additional evaluation metrics of model assumption satisfaction can be found in Appendix \ref{sec:results_tab} (described in Appendix \ref{sec:eval}).